-Where, When and How to Park Downtown Grand Rapids
+Where, When, and How to Park in Grand Rapids

 When I took my daughter to Festival of the Arts in June, I drove around for 20 minutes trying to figure out where I could park without breaking the bank or having to walk miles to the festivities.